About our company

 The summer of 2016 turned out to be a hot one.
 Luckily Adriaan Van den Hoof brought in a refreshing gust of wind with his new refreshing daily game show: SWITCH.
 The quiz show came to stay: in the summer of 2019 the fourth season aired on één.
 Meanwhile a second and third season of Keep Calm! was aired and the fifth season of Winteruur recently aired on Canvas.
-From now on you can also read all texts of Winteruur in the Winteruuralmanac, a tear-off calendar that will be available in stores from the beginning of October.
+From now on you can also read all texts of Winteruur in the Winteruuralmanac, a tear-off calendar.

 In 2017 the team within Panenka has been working hard to produce and create more quality-driven television programs.
 Over Water, a ten episode fiction series by Tom Lenaerts and Paul Baeten Gronda, kicked off this new wave in the beginning of 2019.
 Season 2 is now available.
 Meanwhile, we've had a great laugh making Taboo with Flemish comedy darling Philippe Geubels.
-Season 2 is coming up at the begin of 2021 and a remake is already running in Australia.
+Season 2 is coming up at the begin of 2021 and a remake is already running in Australia, Switzerland and Canada.
 Our latest darling, Therapy, an eight-part series that peeks into the intimate space of therapists and their clients, premiered in the beginning of 2019 and the second season will run in the autumn of 2020.